 R. Kikuo Johnson set the comic world on fire with his 2005 debut Night Fisher.
-Unfortunately I wasn’t reading non superhero comics then and never heard of it.
+Unfortunately, I wasn’t reading non-superhero comics then and never heard of it.
 Big mistake.

 First-rate prep school, S.U.V., and a dream house in the heights: This was the island paradise handed to Loren Foster when he moved to Hawaii with his father six years ago.
 Now, with the end of high school just around the corner, his best friend, Shane, has grown distant.
-The rumors say it’s hard drugs, and Loren suspects that Shane has left him behind for a new group of friends.
+The rumours say it’s hard drugs, and Loren suspects that Shane has left him behind for a new group of friends.

 Night Fisher is a slice of life: no conclusions, decisions or revelations.
 We’re treated to a period of time in Loren Foster’s life and take what we get: prep school, girl trouble, drug experimenting, friendship and all of the consequences related.